-- Note 1: This is a separate oscillator from the RC oscillator of the CLKIN pin or the INTRC oscillator. - 2: Features in dashed boxes not available on all devices, see device's Data Sheet. - 3: In some devices, this pin may be configured as a general purpose Input. - 4: The early PICmicro devices have the configuration bit defined as PWRTE = 1 is enabled, while all other devices the configuration bit is defined as PWRTE = 0 is enabled.
+- 2: Features in dashed boxes not available on all devices, see device's Data Sheet. - 3: In some devices, this pin may be configured as a general purpose Input. - 4: The early PICmicro devices have the configuration bit defined as PWRTE = 1 is enabled, while all other devices the configuration bit is defined as $\overline{PWRTE} = 0$ is enabled.